Welcome to the official home page of the Charlotte InfraGard CyberCamp!

 Cindy provides security strategy support to a wide-range of clients world-wide and she actively serves the security community as the Charlotte InfraGard Chapter President (FBI/DHS) and helps oversee the InfraGard CyberCamp, to prepare our future Security Professionals.
 She is a strategist and leader with 20+ years of experience in the Security and Information Technology fields with a goal to make a difference every day.
 She holds two degrees in Information Systems.
 Cindy previously led a team of Security Architects, for Charter Communications.
 She has managed large, geographically dispersed technical teams throughout her career.
 Cindy has founded three technology businesses, two of which were security specific and with one received venture capital funding.
 In 2016 Cindy published a White Paper on Ransomware Response working with Department of Homeland Security as a volunteer Intelligence Community Analyst.

-Welcome to the 2017 Cyber Games!
-Our team of wonderful volunteers from the security community have prepared an engaging and weeklong event for you.
+Welcome to the 2018 Cyber Games!
+Our team of wonderful volunteers from the security community have prepared an engaging and week long event for you.
 Here’s a brief summary of what to expect on your first day of camp.
 Upon arriving at the Microsoft campus you will head over to registration to get a camp t-shirt and other camp essentials.
 Once registration is complete, a representative from the InfraGard and the FBI will officially start the camp with a welcome message for all campers and volunteers.

 The camp host will go over the camp rules and then we’ll gather for an icebreaker activity prior to our Keynote speakers with lunch afterwards on the Microsoft campus.

 The afternoon sessions will complete with training in tools such as Wireshark, Nmap, and Cellebrite.